RiadhG-Hub/bestwaytoproceedmelos/README.md

-Here's the updated README file with the additional section for adding the `.env` file:
+Here's the updated `README.md` file with the Melos section emphasized as an important part for pulling packages and running the application:

 ---